tolik518/factorion-bot/factorion-lib/README.md

 // You need to define constants first let consts = Consts::default();
-// Construct a comment from the text, metadata (generic), commands and maximum comment length let comment: CommentConstructed<&str> = Comment::new("Here might be a factorial 5!?", "meta", Commands::TERMIAL, 10_000);
+// Construct a comment from the text, metadata (generic), commands and maximum comment length let comment: CommentConstructed<&str> = Comment::new("Here might be a factorial 5!?", "meta", Commands::TERMIAL, 10_000, "en");
 // Here we just checked if it might contain a factorial and put things in the correct form.
 // Now to parse and extract any calculations let comment: CommentExtracted<&str> = comment.extract(&consts);